 - Year-to-date purchase (by vendor group and individual vendors, procurement category and individual products, and vendor location)

 - Year-over-year purchase change (by vendor group and procurement category)

-Accessing the content pack
+Accessing the Power BI content

 |Purchase by vendor||